 Dress Code for Playing Golf

-Golfers are permitted to walk and carry at Jumpy Brook Country Club any time Monday through Thursday and after 2:00 pm on Friday’s, Saturday’s, Sunday’s and holidays.
-Pull carts are not prevented him a golf course at any time.
+Golfers are permitted to walk and carry at Jumping Brook Country Club any time Monday through Thursday and after 2:00 pm on Fridays, Saturdays, Sundays and holidays.
+Pull carts are not permitted on the golf course.

 Guest Check-In Policy